 The governor’s proposed budget documents describe the budget as proposed by the governor.
 They are not updated to reflect the budget actually passed by the Legislature.
 For the results of legislative budget decisions, see House Fiscal Analysis’s Summary of the Fiscal Actions of the Legislature.

 Capital budgets finance land acquisition, repair, renovation and construction of facilities and capital assets, largely through the issuance of state general obligation bonds.
 Capital budgets are normally passed during even-numbered legislative sessions.

 House Fiscal Analysis prepares an overview of the capital budget as it was passed by the Legislature in their Summary of the Capital Budget.

 Minnesota Management and Budget regularly calculates Minnesota’s Price of Government, a comprehensive measure of nearly all revenues collected by state and local governments, including school districts, as a share of personal income.

 The Tax Incidence Study answers the question, “Who pays Minnesota’s taxes?”
 It reports detailed information on the household characteristics and taxes paid by Minnesotans, and is updated by the Minnesota Department of Revenue every two years.

-A Fiscal Note estimates the financial impact of proposed legislation.
-Minnesota Management and Budget maintains and oversees the fiscal note system.
+A fiscal note estimates the financial impact of proposed legislation.
+The Legislative Budget Office maintains and oversees the fiscal note system.
 Fiscal notes are prepared with input from state agency staff.